Hadeon/gatsby-project/README.md

-Gatsby project with the gatsvy hello world starter
+Gatsby project with the gatsby-hello-world starter